-The creation of Rose Community Forest will transform a dusty parcel of land into a thriving ecosystem and community space.
+Rose Community Forest transforms a dusty parcel of land into a thriving ecosystem and community space.

-Arizona now regularly experiences extreme heat, with temperatures reaching over 45° celsius/ 115° fahrenheit.
-This Miyawaki forest will include several Xeric (drought-tolerant) species of plant and the project will be critical to creating resilient areas of shade and encouraging cooler temperatures, that will in turn protect both people and planet.
+Arizona now regularly experiences extreme heat, with temperatures reaching over 45° Celsius/ 115° Fahrenheit.
+This Miyawaki forest includes several Xeric (drought-tolerant) species of plant and the project is critical for creating resilient areas of shade and encouraging cooler temperatures, that will in turn protect both people and planet.

-Rose Community Forest will sit in the heart of suburban Tuscon.
-It will be an important haven for wildlife and provide a tranquil space for the local community to enjoy, thanks to a network of footpaths that will be integrated into the forest.
+Rose Community Forest sits in the heart of suburban Tuscon.
+It serves as an important haven for wildlife and provides a tranquil space for the local community to enjoy, thanks to a network of footpaths that will be integrated into the forest.

-Visitors will be able to soak up the sights and sounds of nature, engendering an appreciation of our natural world and the importance of protecting it, whilst also offering some much needed respite to the chaos and digital overload of modern life.
+As the forest grows, visitors will be able to soak up the sights and sounds of Nature, engendering an appreciation of our natural world and the importance of protecting it, whilst also offering some much-needed respite to the chaos and digital overload of modern life.